Niklus/type-script-component/readme.md

 # type-script web component

 This is a Web Component that lets you run typescript on the browser.
-Just like any other script tag, you link your typescript file and it will run on the browser.
-The component uses the official typescript transpiler - It does all the transpilation behind the scenes and also minifies the javascript if you set the minification option to true.
+Just like any other script tag, you link your typescript file and it will run in the browser.
+The component uses the official typescript transpiler - It does all the transpilation behind the scenes and also minifies the javascript - if you set the minification option to true.
 To see this in action open up devtools and check the typescript tags to see the injected Javascript.

 ```html
 <type-script src="app.ts" minify="true"></type-script>